Data Science in the Age of AI: Is the "Sexiest Job" Still Sexy?

 AI hasn't killed Data Science; it has raised the floor.
 If your value was purely in writing SQL or tuning hyperparameters, the 'sexiness' is fading.
 But if you can bridge the gap between business problems and AI solutions, your value has never been higher.

 Personal experience is your edge.
-A LLM can mimic logic, but it doesn't have the years of 'battle scars' from failed deployments or the intuition built from navigating complex organizations.
+A LLM can mimic logic, but it doesn't have years of 'battle scars' from failed deployments or intuition built from navigating complex organizations.

 Related Articles